econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 ## Step 2: Create a Vercel project

-Import project - on your screen, click `Add New` button and select `Project` to create a new project or shortly clicks `Import project` to import the Github repository.
+**Import project**: on your screen, click `Add New` button and select `Project` to create a new project or shortly clicks `Import project` to import the Github repository.

-The Vercel webiste displays a list of repositories existing in your Github account.
+The Vercel website should display a list of repositories in your Github account.

 Now click the `Import` button on the `econia-frontend` repository.

 ![](/img/Vercel2.png)

-## Step 3: Configure Project
+## Step 3: Configure project

 **Project Name**: The project name is automatically generated, you can change it as you want.